by: Max Vishnev, founder of CityRover Walks NY and licensed NYC tour guide

-It was the idea of a sculpture named Arturo Di Modica, who wanted to celebrate the “can-do” spirit of America, and New York in particular, where a shoeshine boy can one day become a successful trader.
+It was the idea of a sculptor named Arturo Di Modica, who wanted to celebrate the “can-do” spirit of America, and New York in particular, where a shoeshine boy can one day become a successful trader.

 He and some friends dropped off the bull in front of the Christmas tree outside the NY Stock Exchange in the middle of the night.
 But the chairman of the Exchange wasn’t too pleased and got the NYPD to take it away by the end of the day.
 Luckily, it soon found a permanent home at the tip of Broadway.
-And for the last 27 years, people from all over the world (as well as Wall Street traders) have rubbed its horns and testicles for good luck in business and romance, respectively.
+And for nearly 30 years, people from all over the world (as well as Wall Street traders) have rubbed its horns and testicles for good luck in business and romance, respectively.

 You can touch the rough and uneven surfaces on the original fence today to connect with the American Revolution.